airvlab/grasp-anything/docs/_docs/01-introduction.md

 ## References
 <a name="references"></a>
-- [1] Gupta, A., Dollar, P., & Girshick, R. (2019).
-Lvis: A dataset for large vocabulary instance segmentation.
-In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition (pp. 5356-5364).
+- [1] Gupta, A., Dollar, P., & Girshick, R. Lvis: A dataset for large vocabulary instance segmentation.
+In CVPR, 2019.